Virginia wine: Grape varieties

 There are a lot of grape varieties grown in the Virginia wine region.
 By capacity, Vitis vinifera varieties represent 75% of total production.
 French hybrid varieties account for nearly 20% of total wine grape production, while American varietals make up only about 5%.

-The top 5 grape varietals produced are Chardonnay, Cabernet Franc, Merlot, Vidal Blanc, and Viognier.
-The most planted grape variety is Chardonnay, though Cabernet Franc and Viognier are also well illustrated throughout the region.
-However, though often overlooked, Petit Manseng and Petit Verdot are used to create wines that uniquely showcase Virginia’s terroir.
+The top 5 grape varietals produced historically were Chardonnay, Cabernet Franc, Merlot, Vidal Blanc, and Viognier.
+However, though often overlooked, Petit Manseng and Petit Verdot are used to create wines that uniquely showcase Virginia’s terroir and have received significant acclaim from aficionados and critics as particularly well suited to Virginia's terroir.

 America’s oldest grape variety was born in Virginia.
 Some winemakers are still working to revive Norton to its prominence as America’s native grape.
 This grape became available in 1830 and very shortly after that came to conquer wine production in the eastern and midwestern states like Ohio and Virginia.

 In 2016, 2,600 acres were under cultivation, with a total harvest of over 6500 tons.
 The central and northern Virginia regions account for the substantial majority of the production.